-In my city, each handicapped parking spot has a sign that includes a hotline where people can call and report violators.
+In my city, each accessible parking spot has a sign that includes a hotline where people can call and report violators.
 At the bottom of the sign is a warning that violators could face steep fines.
-Violators think twice about using a handicapped parking spot if they know they might have to face a hefty law enforcer and a huge fine.
+Violators think twice about using an accessible parking spot if they know they might have to face a hefty law enforcer and a huge fine.
 My city also has an enforcement team that patrols popular areas to spots cars without permits and possible permit use violations.

 Many communities have similar systems in place to deal with parking violations.
 Some cities and states have commissions or committees set up to deal with these types of disability issues.
-Some organizations and disability advocates have set up pages on social media dedicated to discussing these issues and taking action, if needed.
+Some organizations and disability advocates have set up pages on social media dedicated to discussing these issues and how to take action, if needed.

 Educate the Public

-Media coverage of how nasty notes affect people who are genuinely physically disabled helps educate the general public about the users of handicapped parking.
-However, it is unfortunate that a person with a real mobility issue must be verbally abused, humiliated, embarrassed, and publicly shamed before light is shed on this issue.
+Media coverage of how nasty notes affect people who are genuinely physically disabled helps educate the general public about the users of accessible parking.
+However, it is unfortunate that people with real mobility issues must be verbally abused, humiliated, embarrassed, and publicly shamed before light is shed on this issue.

-A photo on European social media showed wheelchairs strategically lined up in several handicapped parking spaces.
+A photo on European social media showed wheelchairs strategically lined up in several accessible parking spaces.
 Each unit had a sign conveying a message loosely translated as: “Back in just a minute.”
-Today’s technology provides many opportunities to use humor and other means to educate people about the proper use of handicapped parking spaces.
+Today’s technology provides many opportunities to use humor and other means to educate people about the proper use of accessible parking spaces.

 Some disabled permit holders keep copies of documents or business cards that outline their conditions to show people who confront them.
 Some even put them on their dashboards to try to avoid getting nasty notes.

-After reviewing many articles about parking violations from such far-flung places as the United Kingdom, New Zealand, and North America, I have concluded that nasty notes don’t work and are harmful.
-They will probably upset and anger innocent people with mobility issues who already face many challenges.
+After reviewing many articles about parking violations from such far-flung places as the United Kingdom, New Zealand, and North America, I have concluded that nasty notes do not work and are harmful.
+They will probably upset and anger innocent people with mobility or mental issues who already face many challenges.
 These notes also frustrate and enrage their caregivers and loved ones.